 Please join us for worship and fellowship!

 For any seasonal liturgies, please see the home page.

-Contact email@example.com with questions about accessing our worship services through Facebook, or joining our virtual (Zoom) coffee hour after Sunday prayer.
+Contact email@example.com with questions about accessing our worship services through Facebook.